 - Track the current Windows build number of the system being examined, which will ensure the examiner is reporting the correct facts, as some facts change based on the Windows build number currently installed.

-EMDMgmt and Volume Serial numbers
+EMD Management and Volume Serial Numbers

 - Learn how to utilize not so well-known registry locations to track serial numbers of volumes being accessed by the Windows Operating System.
 What files on those volumes were accessed via our suspect and corroborating this information via event logs.